-Though the above example is sufficient for understanding the salary of the pastor further detail is needed for the congregation's treasurer.
-Here the salary (Table 3 on the next page) is broken down further so the proper filings with the Internal Revenue Service can be made and so that the proper contributions to Portico can be calculated.
+Though the above example is sufficient for understanding the salary of the Pastor further detail is needed for the congregation's treasurer.
+In the following table the salary is broken down further so the proper filings with the internal Revenue Service can be made and so that the proper contributions to Portico can be calculated.